 Parsley Garlic

-See also How do you cook sorghum
+See also How to cook a frog documentary

 These are just a few examples of herb pairings that can add depth and complexity to your dishes.
 Feel free to experiment and discover your own favorite combinations!